vargajb/lets-build-a-compiler-llvm-python/01/part01.md

 *   `-h, --help`: Show this help message and exit.
 *   `--M68k OUTPUT_M68K`: Directs the M68000 code output to a file or `stdout`.
 *   `--LLVM OUTPUT_LLVM`: Directs the LLVM IR code output to a file or `stdout`.

+---

+### Summary

+The first chapter lays the groundwork for the series by introducing basic compiler construction principles.
+It emphasizes simplicity and practicality, guiding readers through building a minimal "cradle" program.
+This program serves as the foundation for input/output handling, error reporting, and character recognition, preparing readers for progressively complex tasks in compiler design.